 Bacterial canker is noticeable on the bark as slightly sunken, dark areas.
 White powder forms around or over the lesion, which is left behind after fluids dry.
 Scab produces spots that become sunken in their center as fruit matures.
 Lesions on leaves are less noticeable, as they are more prevalent on the upper canopy than lower branches.
 Spots start out small but increase in size until the center drops out.
 Other diseases to look out for include leaf-tip burn, leaf spot, and other types of rot.

-References: University of California Agriculture & Natural Resources, UC Davis Integrated Pest Management, University of Florida/ IFAS Extension.
+References: Purdue University, UC Davis Integrated Pest Management, University of California Agriculture & Natural Resources, University of Florida/ IFAS Extension, USDA.